Breaking news :

 What your reschedule request says about you

+While postponing a meeting is sometimes unavoidable, how you do it says a lot about you.
+It reflects your ability to manage the unexpected, respect others, and maintain professional communication.
 A candidate who requests a reschedule 24 hours in advance, in a clear and respectful manner, will be seen as organized and considerate.
 On the other hand, someone who cancels 10 minutes before without explanation risks damaging their credibility.

 The 7 steps for a successful reschedule